Vani Tripathi

-Vani Tripathi is former national secretary of Bharatiya Janata Party and an Indian actor who has acted in films like Chalte Chalte and Dushman.
+Vani Tripathi is an Indian actress and politician.
+She served as the former national secretary of Bharatiya Janata Party and has acted in films like Chalte Chalte and Dushman.

 Personal life

 Vani's family hails from Uttarakhand and her father was a professor in Delhi University.
 She married Gurgaon based Kashmiri Businessman Hemant Tikoo in October 2013.

 Political career

 Vani Tripathi is the former national secretary of the Bharatiya Janata Party, the ruling party of India, an actor by profession, she has been an activist bringing issues related to youth and women to the notice of various forums and has led several leadership programmes in India and abroad.

 Her campaign and outreach programmes focused on encouraging women's participation in politics.
 As a celebrity campaigner of the BJP, she has also managed campaigns for several candidates, especially women in various parts of India, including cities like Delhi, Mumbai, states of Chhattisgarh, Uttarakhand, Madhya Pradesh and Maharashtra.